Chameleon: Bones

 Certain species of chameleons have bones that glow when under ultraviolet light, also known as biogenic fluorescence.
 Some 31 different species of Calumma chameleons, all native to Madagascar, displayed this fluorescence in CT scans.
 The bones emitted a bright blue glow and could even shine through the chameleon's four layers of skin.
 The face was found to have a different glow, appearing as dots otherwise known as tubercles on facial bones.
-The glow results from proteins, pigments, chitin, and other materials that make up a chameleon's skeleton, possibly giving chameleons a secondary signaling system that does not interfere with their color-changing ability, and may have evolved from sexual selection.
+The glow results from proteins, pigments, chitin, and other materials that make up a chameleon's skeleton, possibly giving chameleons a secondary signaling system that does not interfere with their colour-changing ability, and may have evolved from sexual selection.

 Distribution and habitat

-Chameleons primarily live in the mainland of sub-Saharan Africa and on the island of Madagascar, although a few species live in northern Africa, southern Europe (Portugal, Spain, Italy, Greece), the Middle East, southern India, Sri Lanka, and several smaller islands in the western Indian Ocean.
+Chameleons primarily live in the mainland of sub-Saharan Africa and on the island of Madagascar, although a few species live in northern Africa, southern Europe (Portugal, Spain, Italy, Greece, Cyprus and Malta), the Middle East, southeast Pakistan, India, Sri Lanka, and several smaller islands in the western Indian Ocean.
+Introduced, non-native populations are found in Hawaii and Florida.

-Chameleons inhabit all kinds of tropical and mountain rain forests, savannas, and sometimes deserts and steppes.
+Chameleons are found only in tropical and subtropical regions and inhabit all kinds of lowland and mountain forests, woodlands, shrublands, savannas, and sometimes deserts, but each species tends to be a restricted to only one of a few different habitat types.
 The typical chameleons from the subfamily Chamaeleoninae are arboreal, usually living in trees or bushes, although a few (notably the Namaqua chameleon) are partially or largely terrestrial.
-Most species from the subfamily Brookesiinae, which includes the genera Brookesia, Rieppeleon, and Rhampholeon, live low in vegetation or on the ground among leaf litter.
-Many species of chameleons are threatened by extinction.
-Declining chameleon numbers are due to habitat loss.
+The genus Brookesia, which comprises the majority of the species in the subfamily Brookesiinae, live low in vegetation or on the ground among leaf litter.
+Many chameleon species have small distributions and are considered threatened.
+Declining chameleon numbers are mostly due to habitat loss.

 Reproduction

-Chameleons are mostly oviparous, with some being ovoviviparous.
+Most chameleons are oviparous, but all Bradypodion species and many Trioceros species are ovoviviparous (although some biologists prefer to avoid the term ovoviviparous because of inconsistencies with its use in some animal groups, instead just using viviparous).

 The oviparous species lay eggs three to six weeks after copulation.
 The female will dig a hole—from 10–30 cm, deep depending on the species—and deposit her eggs.
 Clutch sizes vary greatly with species.
 Small Brookesia species may only lay two to four eggs, while large veiled chameleons (Chamaeleo calyptratus) have been known to lay clutches of 20–200 (veiled chameleons) and 10–40 (panther chameleons) eggs.
 Clutch sizes can also vary greatly among the same species.
 Eggs generally hatch after four to 12 months, again depending on the species.
-The eggs of Parson's chameleon (Calumma parsonic), a species that is rare in captivity, are believed to take more than 24 months to hatch.
+The eggs of Parson's chameleon (Calumma parsoni) typically take 400 to 660 days to hatch.